quentinjcm/portfolio/cv/index.md

 **Sept 2017 - Present**
 : Glassworks Ltd., London
 : *3D Artist*
 : Working as a VFX generalist on adverts, music videos and TV using Houdini/Redshift, Nuke and developing pipeline tools in Python.
-Occasionally required to creative direct projects and work as a VFX supervisor on set.
+Occasionally required to creatively direct projects and work as a VFX supervisor on set.

 **March 2016**
 : Thing Technologies, New York, Frankfurt